GCarrot91/nvidia-project/README.md

 1. Create a new directory for this project to be placed in.
 2. In that file, download all the linked files/directories (except for the README.md obviously).
+3. Also build the jetson-inference directory that will contain some necessary networks and other needed pieces by following this tutorial video by Nvidia:

 [View a video explanation here](video link)